Cadasta/django-tutelary/docs/source/index.rst

       of places where there are opportunities for caching both database query results and permissions query results, but I've not yet taken advantage of them.
-    - There is still a little uncertainty about how exactly to associate collective actions (list entities of a given type, create a new entity of a given type, etc.) with an object for permissioning.
-For example, if you have projects that contain photos, you might want to restrict the right to create photos in particular projects, as well as controlling what actions can be taken on individual photos.
-How this is managed is still a little fluid.
     - Not enough tests!
     - So far, it's only been tested with "normal" Django, but not with DRF.
 It *should* work fine, but there might be some surprises.